1daylabs/1daylabs.github.io/_posts/2020-08-03-Process Injection Part 1.md

 ## How?

-In possibly a series of articles on Process injection and code injection, I will try to demonstrate Process Injection on GNU/Linux as well as Microsoft Windows platforms
+In a series of articles on Process injection and code injection, I will try to demonstrate Process Injection on GNU/Linux as well as Microsoft Windows platforms

 ## Debuggers: